 The childminder has a good understanding of the safeguarding and welfare requirements of the Early Years Foundation Stage, which helps to ensure children are kept safe and protected from harm.
-She is well organised and maintains all the required documentation, such as children's information and a record of their attendance.
-Policies and procedures are robust and shared with parents to keep them informed of matters affecting their children in the provision.
-Risk assessments for the home and outings are in place and the childminder completes daily checks to ensure that children are safe at all times.
-The childminder supervises children well and takes effective safety precautions, such as using safety gates across doorways.
+She is well organised and maintains all the required paperwork, such as, children's information and a record of their attendance.
+Policies and procedures are robust and shared with parents.
+Risk assessments for the home, garden and outings are in place and the childminder completes daily opening checks to ensure that the children are safe at all times.
+The childminder supervises the children well and takes effective safety precautions, such as, using gates across stairways.
 The childminder has a good understanding of safeguarding procedures and knows what to do if she has a concern about a child in her care.
 As a result, children are kept safe and protected from harm.

 The childminder monitors children's progress well and has a good awareness of their abilities and skills.
 She uses assessments of children's progress to identify aspects of learning where individual children may need extra support.
-The childminder ensures her mandatory training is kept up to date, and uses additional training to support the provision.
+The childminder ensures her mandatory training is kept up-to-date and uses additional training to support the provision.
 Self-evaluation is good.
-She monitors her practice to ensure continuous improvement, so that children benefit from rich learning experiences.
+The childminder monitors her practice to ensure continuous improvement so that children benefit from rich learning experiences.

 Partnerships with parents and other agencies are well developed.
 The childminder regularly discusses children's progress and development with parents and provides written information in daily diaries.
-The childminder regularly meets with staff at local schools to share information about the children and ensure that activities in the setting are linked to the children's studies in school.
+Learning journals are shared with parents, who are encouraged to include their own comments and observations.
+The childminder regularly meets with staff at local schools to share information and ensure that activities in the setting are linked to the children's studies in school.
+For example, the childminder has adopted the handwriting scheme used in school so that the children can become familiar with it in preparation for the next steps in their education.